-For all measures in PY 3.5, the measurement year will be January 1, 2020 through December 31, 2020.
+For all measures in PY 3.5, the measurement year will be March 1, 2019 - February 29, 2020.
 See Attachment 1 for further detail.

 QUALITY CRITERIA AND FRAMEWORK FOR ALL PAYMENT ARRANGEMENTS:

 - 13. Use the checkbox below to make the following assurance (and complete the following additional questions): - \boxtimes In accordance with \$438.6(c)(2)(i)(C), the State expects this payment arrangement to advance at least one of the goals and objectives in the quality strategy required per \$438.340. - a.
 Hyperlink to State's quality strategy (consistent with §438.340(d), States must post the final quality strategy online beginning July 1, 2018; if a hyperlink is not available, please attach the State's quality strategy):